Azure-Samples/azure-search-openai-javascript/README.md

 - [Powershell 7+ (pwsh)](https://github.com/powershell/powershell) - For Windows users only.
   - **Important**: Ensure you can run `pwsh.exe` from a PowerShell command.
 If this fails, you likely need to upgrade PowerShell.

-Then bring down the project code:
+Then get the project code:

 1. Create a new folder and switch to it in the terminal
 1. Run `azd auth login`